e4h2n/a-bad-lisp/README.md

 - Tail recursion optimization
 - Add comments to the language
 - Better error messages (track char #, ideally)
-- Add Y combinator to starting environment
-  - Actually, we need the Z combinator because the language is currently eager
-  - Shove it in a definition for letrec ig
 - BigInts?
 - Proper REPL
 - More examples